karldw/second_year_paper/data_notes.md

 ## National Ambulatory Medical Care Survey (NAMCS and NHAMCS)
 Not usable.
 The data are physician-patient encounters (which seems great), but don't have the geographic coverage I need.
 Pre-2012, sampling was only valid in four sub-national regions.
-Post-2012, the 34 most populus states can be identified. ()
+Post-2012, the 34 most populous states can be identified. ()

 ##  National Hospital Discharge Survey (NHDS)
 No good, just combining NHAMCS with data I don't need.